jdelledonne/spotify-app/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-Note: might have to run `npm i parse` to run.
+NOTE: might have to run `npm i parse` to run.

+## User Authentication

+In order to use the site, users must now be authenticated.
+You can create a new account by signing up through the authentication page and then logging in with your new account credentials.

 ## Running unit tests